remix-run/remix/docs/guides/styling.md

 We don't recommend this approach for two reasons:

-1. Styles are embedded into your HTML documents instead of cachable URLs.
+1. Styles are embedded into your HTML documents instead of cacheable URLs.
 Browsers can't cache the styles shared between pages and HTML documents now must expire on your CDN with the styles inside of them.

 2. It's a double render.
 Probably not a big deal, but it's just not needed.